shadd-anderson/Jar-Guessing-Game/README.md

 A new, random jar will be produced every game, with any number of items between 0 and the max number specified in the jar.
 Your job is to guess how much is in the jar in the least amount of guesses.
 Good luck!

-When you first play the game, it will be a little complicated to get set up.
+When you first play the game, it will be a little complicated to get set up if you don't have an IDE.
 However, once it's set up, it's really easy to run it again.

 ***To first set up the game:***

+**If you have an IDE, just import the folder and run it.
+The main class is in "Game.java"**

 1. Download the full src folder, keep note of the location (something like C:\Users\User one\Downloads).
 2. Open a command prompt.
 (Make sure to run it as an administrator, otherwise will not work).